Hansh532/chess/README.md

 - The most secure way to defend our pieces, a pawn

 The candidate to create a passed pawn from a majority is the pawn with no opposing pawn.
 If you advance the other pawns, the candidate may become a backward pawn and will be harder to advance because of the weak square in front of it.
-Blockade is the stopping of a pawn bij opposing the pawn with a pieces

 Reasons to blockade a passed pawn with pieces
 - Lust to expand cause the awakening of the men in the rear therefore the passed pawn must be kept under lock and key.
 - Immunity of the blockading piece from attacks from the front
 - Crippling effect of the blockade

+Choice of blockading piece
+- Elasticity
+- Threats it can deliver

 Elasticity of the blockading piece
 - Other pieces can look after the blockading square
 - The blockading square is in the center
 - The piece can return if the pawn advances further

-Choice of blockading piece
-- Elasticity
-- Threats it can deliver

 To play against the blockader the same principles as with protected pawns as decribed in open files can be used, exchanging, driving away, attack with mulitple pieces and transfer of attack to the cramped defending pieces